Blog

 An ankle sprain occurs when the strong ligaments that support the ankle stretch beyond their limits and tear.

-Ankle Anatomy
+Anatomy

 There are two main sets of ligaments that originate from the inside (medial) and outside (lateral) of the ankle.

-Following this type of injury you may experience:
+Following an ankle sprain you may experience:

 • Pain